 - review of biosphere characterisation activities undertaken in other national programmes;

-- consideration of climate and environmental change, working with Bristol University in support of RWM’s participation in Working Group 6 of the IAEA’s MODARIA programme;
+- consideration of climate and environmental change, working with the University of Bristol in support of RWM’s participation in Working Group 6 of the IAEA’s MODARIA programme;

 - updating RWM’s model for radionuclide releases to terrestrial and freshwater biosphere systems, including introduction of explicit representation of different climate states;